pupil-labs/pupil-docs/src/invisible/explanation/basic-concepts.md

   </v-img>
 </div>

+## Projects

+A project is a group of recordings.
+You create projects from the Recordings view in Drive by selecting one or more recordings and clicking "create project from recording".
+You can also add projects to existing recordings.

+Within a project you can annotate recordings with events and create [enrichments]() to power your analysis.

 ## Events
 You can annotate relevant points in time in your recordings using **Events**.
 An event is essentially a timestamp in a recording with an assigned name.
 You can use events to filter your data temporally to the sections that interest you.